 Steve and I are pretty adventurous eaters and love to try all kinds of ethnic food.
 I like to try my hand at some of it at home, so our kids have been exposed to all kinds of things.
 Honestly, the ethnic stuff goes over better than some of the more traditional things I make.

-If you love ethnic food, but aren’t sure how it will go over with your kids, this Thai Chicken Curry is a good one to start with.
+If you love ethnic food, but aren’t sure how it will go over with your kids, curry recipes are great.
+This Thai Chicken Curry is a good one to start with.
 It’s pretty benign — an orangy sauce with chicken, carrots, and potatoes.
 It’s not spicy (unless you want it to be) and it’s got a kid-friendly texture.

-Speaking of vegetables, you could substitute others in here.
+Speaking of vegetables, you could definitely substitute others in here.
 Just choose ones that won’t turn to mush after 10 minutes in an Instant Pot.
 Cauliflower, cabbage, kale, winter squash, and root vegetables usually do well.
 You could also stir in some snow peas at the end after everything else has cooked.
 Bell peppers are a popular addition to chicken curry or coconut curry, but I think they’d disintegrate in here.

 Approachable ethnic food should also have ingredients that are easy to find.
 I love this recipe because you don’t have to hunt down anything in an Asian market.

 (Although there is a time and place for that.
 And it’s super fun sometimes, albeit smelly.
 Why do Asian markets have to have an overwhelming fishy smell?
 It’s almost more than I can stand.)

 Fish sauce and curry paste are pretty easy to find these days in the Asian section of most grocery stores.
 I like Red Boat fish sauce and Thai Kitchen curry pastes because they don’t have any sketchy ingredients.
 (They’re also Whole30 compliant!
 Most other fish sauces have added sugar.)
 You can use red or green curry paste.